Program Director; Advocate, Intervene, Mentor (AIM) Program

 Julius Lang is Director of Technical Assistance at the Center for Court Innovation.
 Mr. Lang oversees the Center's consulting services - including workshops, site visits and in-person consulting - for jurisdictions around the nation and internationally.
 He currently spearheads national technical assistance efforts for the Community-Based Problem-Solving Criminal Justice Initiative, the newest effort of the Bureau of Justice Assistance at the U.S. Department of Justice to promote the wider use of problem-solving principles and practices.
 Previously, Mr. Lang served as the Coordinator of the Midtown Community Court – the Center’s first demonstration project – in Manhattan’s Times Square neighborhood.
 Prior to joining the Midtown Community Court, Mr. Lang was chief of staff to New York City’s Commissioner of Housing Preservation and Development.
 He is a graduate of the University of Pennsylvania and the Villanova University School of Law.
 He also spent several years as an associate at the international law firm of Shearman & Sterling, serving in their New York and London offices.

-Group Work Specialist, Harlem Community Justice Center
+Reentry Coordinator, Harlem Community Justice Center

 Administrative Associate, Harlem Community Justice Center